OctopusDeploy/docs/docs/administration/security/script-integrity.md

 ## Recommendations

+Set your PowerShell Execution Policy for general user accounts to one of the more restrictive options, but allow the Octopus user account to use the `Unrestricted` security policy.

-If script integrity is a real problem for you and would preclude you from using Octopus, please [get in touch with us](https://octopus.com/support).
+If this approach doesn't feel like it will work, and script integrity is a real problem for you please [get in touch with us](https://octopus.com/support).
 We would be very happy to help find an acceptable solution for your specific situation.

 In case you want to read further and consider other options for securing your Octopus installation: